 The IEEE 802.11 Working Group (WG) thanks 3GPP RAN WG2 for its reply Liaison Statement (LS) on Estimated WLAN Throughput, related to RAN WG2 Release 14 work item LTE-WLAN_aggr-Core [1].
 Prior related correspondence includes [2], [3], [4] and [5].

-The LS asks the “IEEE to consider whether accuracy requirements can be defined for the throughput metric.
-Further, RAN2 would like to ask IEEE to consider whether additional metrics are beneficial for the above functionalities and whether additional metrics and corresponding accuracy requirements can be defined.
-RAN2 would like to kindly inform that if defined by IEEE, RAN2 intends to use the throughput metric or additional metrics for above functionalities.
-If IEEE agrees on additional metrics, RAN2 asks IEEE to provide a definition of such metric(s), along with description whether it can be used for configuration (activation/deactivation), mobility or scheduling, along with accuracy requirements.”
+The LS asks the IEEE to:

+consider whether accuracy requirements can be defined for the throughput metric

+consider whether additional metrics are beneficial for the 3GPP features enumerated below

+consider whether additional metrics and corresponding accuracy requirements can be defined

+provide a definition of such metric(s), along with description whether it can be used for configuration (activation/deactivation), mobility or scheduling, along with accuracy requirements

+The LS informs the IEEE that:

+if metrics are defined by IEEE, RAN2 intends to use the throughput metric or additional metrics for the 3GPP features enumerated below

-The IEEE 802.11 WG is open to considering adding accuracy requirements to the 802.11 standard for the throughput metric and to considering if additional metrics should also be specified to support 3GPP features for:
+The IEEE 802.11 WG is considering adding accuracy requirements to the 802.11 standard for the throughput metric and defining additional metrics to support 3GPP features for:

 1. LWA activation/deactivation